-Once your tables have been reviewed, we will ask you to include them both on the disk and in the printout of the manuscript you send to the Press for editing.
-Place the tables in separate files on disk; the text should contain a one-line marker for each table indicating suggested placement (for example, "[insert table 3 approximately here]").
+Once your tables have been reviewed, we will ask you to include them both electronically and in the printout of the manuscript you send to the Press for editing.
+Place the tables in separate digital files; the text should contain a one-line marker for each table indicating suggested placement (for example, "[insert table 3 approximately here]").
 Group the printed tables together at the beginning or end of the manuscript.

 FIGURES (Charts and Graphs)

 Include figures in your book only if they elucidate the topic in ways that words alone cannot.
 If you think your book needs figures, please provide drafts to your editor before you send us your revised manuscript.
 Preparation of figures can be complicated and expensive, so we'll want to review the proposed figures closely.
 You and your editor should agree on a plan for figure production.
 The Press prefers to prepare final figures following data points and drafts you provide.
 Other options are for us to supervise an outside graphic artist, or for you to prepare final art that adheres to the digital art guidelines.